Hauntmore/Bruh/README.md

-## Bruh-Bot
+# Bruh-Bot

-Bruh-Bot is a multipurpose Discord bot programmed with the library, Discord.js and the Javascript language.
+A multipurpose Discord bot packed with lots of features.